What is a collapsed disc?

 The first step to find relief for these symptoms is to schedule an appointment with your physician and determine the cause of your condition.
 This information will help your doctor recommend the best treatment option based on the cause of your collapsed disc and your pain symptoms.

 A disc can lose height and shape for a number of reasons, but the most common cause is the natural weakening of the spine with age.
 The aging process can lead to a number of conditions that affect the discs, such as:

 - Degenerative disc disease — After years of continued wear, discs can dry out and shrink, which can reduce the height and shape of a disc and cause the surrounding vertebrae to lack support.

-- Herniated discs — A herniated disc occurs when the jelly-like center of a disc (the nucleus pulposus) extrudes through a tear in the disc’s tough exterior (the annulus fibrosus).
-If a considerable portion of the nucleus pulposus seeps into the spinal canal a loss of disc height can occur.
+- Herniated discs — A herniated disc occurs when the gel-like center of a disc (the nucleus pulposus) presses through a tear in the disc’s tough exterior (the annulus fibrosus).
+If a considerable portion of the inner fluid seeps into the spinal canal, a loss of disc height can occur.